-(i) "Tsawwassen Lands", are former reserve and Crown lands with no reservations or exceptions and are subject to all preexisting rights and interests.
+- (i) "Tsawwassen Lands" are former reserve and Crown lands with no reservations or exceptions and are subject to all preexisting rights and interests.
 Under the Tsawwassen Final Agreement, former locatees acquired a Tsawwassen Fee Simple Interest in their lands and retained all their former rights.
 The Tsawwassen First Nation is empowered to dispose of any or all of the Tsawwassen Lands without federal or provincial consent.
-However, the Land Act enacted by the Tsawwassen First Nation limits transfers of any Tsawwassen Fee Simple Interests to other Tsawwassen First Nation members or entities.
+However, the Land Act enacted by the Tsawwassen First Nation limits transfers of any Tsawwassen Fiest Nation members or entities. - (ii) "Other Tsawwassen Lands" are Boundary Bay and Fraser River land parcels.
+Under the Tsawwassen Final Agreement, the Tsawwassen First Nation has fee simple title in these lands subject to all reservations, exceptions and pre-existing interests.
+Tsawwassen First Nation laws do not normally apply to Other Tsawwassen Lands.